ffmtsw/readthedocs/docs/source/modules/mt2comsol.md

 and the GUI updates the expected shallow and deep skin-depth estimates automatically.

 This is useful as a quick planning tool before defining the final domain size.
-It gives a first-order idea of the spatial scale that may be relevant for the model.
+It provides a first-order sense of the spatial scale that may be relevant to the model.

 ```{note}
 The shallowest skin depth is linked to the **highest frequency**, while the deepest skin depth is linked to the **lowest frequency**.